Research Applications for Striatech Products

 Quick Answer

 Neuroinflammatory pathways – including TNF-α signalling, complement activation, microglial CX3CR1-dependent demyelination, and HIF-1-mediated hypoxia signalling – drive RGC death across glaucoma, EAE/optic neuritis, and inflammatory retinopathy models.
-OptoDrum detects the functional visual consequences of all these pathways with a single, non-invasive optomotor assay, enabling direct cross-study comparison of neuroinflammatory RGC pathology.
-For the broader neuroinflammation disease context, see Neuroinflammation and Autoimmune CNS Disease and Ocular Inflammation and Immune-Mediated Eye Disease.
+OptoDrum detects the functional visual consequences of all these pathways with a single, non-invasive optomotor assay, enabling direct cross-study comparison of neuroinflammatory RGC pathology..

 The challenge